 3.2.
 Maintenance – Juvenile Fish Facilities.

 3.2.1.
 Scheduled Maintenance.
 Scheduled maintenance of juvenile facilities is conducted throughout the year.
 Long-term maintenance or modifications that require facilities to be out of service for extended periods of time are conducted during the winter maintenance period (December 16–March 31).
-During the fish passage season parts of the facilities are maintained on a daily, weekly, or longer interval to keep them in proper operating condition.
+[NOTE: in 2019, bypass operations will begin March 1, as described in sections 2.3.1 and 2.3.2] During the fish passage season parts of the facilities are maintained on a daily, weekly, or longer interval to keep them in proper operating condition.